 Capacity development is at the core of NIPN

-This guidance note focuses specifically on capacity development for individuals and organisations involved in NIPN activities in countries.
-It takes account of the range of capacities required for the three steps in the NIPN operational cycle: Question formulation, Analysis of data, Communication of findings.
+This guidance note focuses specifically on capacity development for individuals and organisations involved in the National Information Platforms for Nutrition.
+It takes the range of capacities into account that are required for the three steps in the NIPN operational cycle: Question formulation, Analysis of data, Communication of findings.
 It emphasises that functional skills are as important as technical knowledge, and suggests a range of mechanisms through which capacity can be developed beyond technical training courses.
 Each NIPN team will tailor its capacity development efforts to its unique national context.

 Typically NIPN teams will address the following questions: